HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 With the <a hreflang="en" href="https://caniuse.com/webp">growing support of WebP</a>, it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats without compromising on image quality.

 WordPress introduced support for WebP in WordPress 5.8, which was released in June of 2021.
 WebP support was <a hreflang="en" href="https://make.wordpress.org/core/2022/06/30/plan-for-adding-webp-multiple-mime-support-for-images/">planned to be included by default</a> in WordPress 6.1.
 However, this decision has been delayed.
-Eventually, we expect a significant increase in WebP adoption via WordPress which may be apparent inthe 2023 results.
+Eventually, we expect a significant increase in WebP adoption via WordPress which may be apparent in the 2023 results.

 #### JavaScript